NamithaChitrazee/REve/documentation/GettingStarted.md

 ```

-#### 1b.
-Building GDML Geometry (generally not needed if working from a Musing)
+##### 1.2 Build GDML Geometry (generally not needed if working from a Musing)

-The Event Display requires the detector geometry to be compiled into a **GDML** (Geometry Description Markup Language) file.
-Skipping this step will result in a fatal ROOT error, as the application cannot initialize its environment without the geometry data.
+The Event Display requires the detector geometry in **GDML** (Geometry Description Markup Language) format.
+Skipping this step can cause a fatal ROOT error as shown below.

 * **Command to Build GDML:**
     ```